Jacob Hale Russell

 Teaching Fellow in Corporate Governance & Practice and Lecturer in Law

-Jacob’s research focuses on the retirement industry and pension plans; the governance of mutual funds and institutional investors; the regulation of financial services industry; and the relationship between regulation and financial crises.
+Jacob’s research focuses on the application of behavioral law and economics to consumer protection and financial regulation; the retirement industry and pension plans; the governance of mutual funds and institutional investors; and the relationship between regulation and financial crises.